patrikstaaf/todo-php/README.md

 As a user I'm able to add checklist to tasks.

-As a user I'm able to add share a list of tasks with another user.
+As a user I'm able to add share a list of tasks with another user. :white_check_mark:

 As a user I'm able to mark all tasks in a list as completed with one click.